Dublin Corporation

 Dublin Corporation (Bardas Bhaile Átha Cliath), known by generations of Dubliners simply as The Corpo, is the former name of the city government and its administrative organisation in Dublin since the 1100s.
-Significantly re-structured in 1660-1661, even more significantly in 1840, it was modernised on 1 January 2002, as part of a general reform of local government in Ireland, and since then is known as Dublin City Council.
+Significantly re-structured in 1660–1661, even more significantly in 1840, it was modernised on 1 January 2002, as part of a general reform of local government in Ireland, and since then is known as Dublin City Council.
 This article deals with the history of municipal government in Dublin up to 31 December 2001.

 The long form of its name was The Lord Mayor, Aldermen and Burgesses of the City of Dublin.

 History

 Dublin Corporation was established under the Anglo-Normans in the reign of Henry II of England in the 12th century.

-Two-chamber Corporation
+Two-chamber corporation

-For centuries it was a two-chamber body, made up of an upper house of 24 aldermen, who elected a mayor from their number, and a lower house, known as the "sheriffs and commons", consisting of up to 48 sheriffs peers (former sheriffs) and 96 representatives of guilds.
+For centuries it was a two-chamber body, made up of an upper house of 24 aldermen, who elected the Lord Mayor of Dublin from their number, and a lower house, known as the "sheriffs and commons", consisting of up to 48 sheriffs peers (former sheriffs of Dublin city) and 96 representatives of the Guilds of the City of Dublin with 31 of those seats controlled by the Merchants' Guild.

+The business of the corporation was transacted at The Tholsel at four quarterly assemblies (Christmas, Easter, Midsummer and Michaelmas) while extraordinary assemblies were held at post assemblies.